idno/User-Research/Usability_Testing/Moderator_Script.md

 ## Tasks

+_A series of atomic tasks that encourage the user to perform a single action with your product._

+_For example: sign up for a new account; complete a purchase; write a new post; share a particular object; find the library in the app._

-_A series of atomic tasks that encourage the user to perform a single action with your product.
-Each task should have a number of planned follow-up questions: "where would you look if you wanted to find X?"
+_Each task should have a number of planned follow-up questions: "where would you look if you wanted to find X?"
 "How would you describe what this product / feature does?"_

 ## Post-task questions